kevinferg/normal-distribution/README.md

 Todo:
 - [ ] Implement more methods
   - [x] Irwin-Hall with integers
 - [ ] More rigorous statistical testing of results
 - [ ] Use a random number generator better than rand()
+- [ ] Probit function improvements
   - [x] Implement PPND7 for improved probit approximation
-- [ ] Further mprove probit() approximation to use PPND16
+  - [ ] Implement PPND16 for even better approximation

 ## Results